RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 (In fact the text and the background are 99% white, not pure white, but the difference is almost impossible to see.)

-**Reveal** provides a sky blue box with a Reveal button above it.
-When you save the post, the box disappears completely and everything you typed in the box is concealed, but pressing the button reveals it.
+**Reveal** provides a sky blue box with an inactive Reveal button above it.
+When you save the post, the box disappears completely and everything you typed in the box is concealed, but pressing the Reveal button reveals the text.
 This could be used, for example, to reveal the answers to a quiz.

+You can change the button label from Reveal to something else.

 <script>revealtoggle = function () {var p = document.getElementById('revealsample'); p.style.height = parseInt(p.style.height)?
 '0' : '22.5px'}</script>